hypriot/golang-armbuilds/README.md

 distro on any ARM machine.

-Please feel free to use this build recipe and report any issues AND when you could successfully build Go on a new machine send us this information so we can include this machine to the list of supported devices!
+Please feel free to use this build recipe and report any issues AND when you could successfully build Go on a new machine.
+And don't forget to send us this information so we can include this machine to the list of supported devices!

 ### 1. Prepare the build machine